Tarmasterellis/architecture_project_management_server/CONTRIBUTING.md

 ---
 ## Contact
-- If you have any questions or need further assistance, feel free to contact Ellis Sanjay Tarmaster at ellis.tarmaster@example.com.
+- If you have any questions or need further assistance, feel free to contact Ellis Sanjay Tarmaster at ellis0078@gmail.com.

-### Thank you for your contributions! :joy:
+### Thank you for your contributions!